 To really understand Lara Croft, you have to get under her skin.
-Which, given she's a computer-generated character controllable in a hugely popular video game series, means speaking to the very real humans who bring her to life.
+Which, considering she's a computer-generated character controllable in a hugely popular video game series, means speaking to the very real humans who bring her to life.

 Californian studio Crystal Dynamics' second title in its reimaging of the Tomb Raider franchise, Rise of the Tomb Raider, is out now, exclusive to Xbox consoles.
 The game sees Lara travel from Syria to Siberia in search of the Divine Source, a mystical object said to grant people eternal life.
 Naturally, the game's story isn't a straightforward tale of leaving airport A to arrive at destination B, picking up the treasure in question and then jetting back to London for last orders.
-There's plenty of treachery afoot, wickedly devious challenges to overcome, and a sinister organisation by the name of Trinity for Lara to face off against.
+There's plenty of treachery afoot, wickedly devious challenges to overcome, and a sinister organization by the name of Trinity for Lara to face off against.
 And that's all before she encounters some of the Divine Source's more, shall we say, veteran guardians.

-The Lara Croft of Rise of the Tomb Raider is played by English actress Camilla Luddington, known to many for her television roles in Grey's Anatomy, Californication and True Blood.
+The Lara Croft of Rise of the Tomb Raider is played by English actress Camilla Luddington, known to many for her television roles in Grey's Anatomy, Californication, and True Blood.
 It's her second time playing Lara, after 2013's Tomb Raider, and she not only contributes her voice to the game but also performed motion capture for the character.
-The story she finds herself a part of is primarily penned by acclaimed games writer Rhianna Pratchett, daughter of the late Discworld series author Terry Pratchett, whose past credits include the previous Tomb Raider, Mirror's Edge and BioShock Infinite.
+The story she finds herself a part of is primarily penned by acclaimed games writer Rhianna Pratchett, daughter of the late Discworld series author Terry Pratchett, whose past credits include the previous Tomb Raider, Mirror's Edge, and BioShock Infinite.
 We spoke to both of them about what it's like to be the lifeblood that flows through the digital veins of today's Lara Croft.

 VICE: What were your first thoughts when you landed the role of Lara, for the 2013 game?
 Obviously you must have been excited, but those are some intimidating boots you're slipping into.

 Camilla Luddington: Of course I was excited, and then I felt really intimidated, because she's such an iconic character.
 All of the Laras that came before me were so loved by fans, so I wasn't sure if my Lara would be embraced.
 But the reboot, and the direction the character was being taken in, seemed exciting to me.
-I thought this Lara seemed a lot more fleshed out, and grounded.
+I thought this Lara seemed a lot more fleshed out and grounded.
 But that weight of taking on someone so iconic was definitely there.

 Rhianna, writing for a character like Lara Croft poses some fairly unique challenges: the need to progress the character, to find new facets to her, while also remaining "true" to some extent to her legacy.
 When you first approached the project for the 2013 reboot, how many "versions" of this Lara did you go through before landing at what we saw then, and now in Rise...?